carterfa/rpslx/README.md

 # rpslx
-Demo project for Module 2 of the edX course, "Learn to Program in Java".
+Project for Module 2 of the edX course, "Learn to Program in Java".